slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The main purpose of religion is not to affirm that there is a God, but to prevent humans from thinking they are Gods."
 -- Nassim Taleb [1960]*

 And on the first day, men created god.
-Religion simplify ideas.

 Against facts there are no arguments.
 Against faith there are no facts.
+Religion simplify ideas.

 > *"Religion is regarded by the common people as true, by the wise as false, and by the rulers as useful."
 -- Seneca [-004]*

-> *"Death of a child is the gretest reason to doubt the existence of god."
+> *"Death of a child is the gretest reason to doubt the existence of God."
 -- Fyodor Dostoyevsky [1821]*

 > *"I’d rather be in the mountains thinking of God than in church thinking about the mountains."